Chillarge/Top_100_coding_questions/README.md

 8. Check whether the number is Prime number or not.
 9. Check for the prime numbers between the range.
 10. Sum of digits of a number.
+11. Reverse a number.
+12. Palindrome of a number.